Air Canada pilots decry 'embarrassing' pay gap with U.S. after Delta deal

 Air Canada, which expects to return to 2019 levels of capacity next year, is also facing cost pressures.

-Salary is also a priority for pilots at Canada's second- largest carrier, WestJet, who are currently in bargaining.
+Salary is also a priority for pilots in negotiations at Canada's second-largest carrier, WestJet.

 U.S. carriers American Airlines Group AAL.O and United Airlines UAL.O are also negotiating with their pilots.

 (Reporting by Allison Lampert in Montreal.
-Additional reporting by Rajesh Kumar Singh in Chicago Editing by Matthew Lewis)
+Additional reporting by Rajesh Kumar Singh in Chicago Editing by Matthew Lewis and Susan Fenton)

 ((Allison.Lampert@thomsonreuters.com; 514-796-4212; Reuters Messaging: allison.lampert.reuters.com@reuters.net))